evankale/VegasScripts/README.md

 SplitBlips
 - Creates splits where blips are made in the left channel audio during the span of the selected video track.

+SelectRegionEvents
+- Selects all track events within the selection region.

+GroupOverlappingEvents
+- Groups overlapping selected track events.
+- Requires 1 track to be selected that contains selected track events.